-Regarding how to report the requested information in IUCLID the following applies
+Regarding how to report the requested information in IUCLID the following applies:

-- The revised chemical name shall be included in the IUPAC name field - The revised structural and molecular information shall be reported in the appropriate IUCLID fields in Section 1.1. - Details of the grades (composition(s) of specific stoichiometry its phase and form where relevant) of the UVCB substance shall be included in the Description field in IUCLID Section 1.1, respectively together with the description of the manufacturing process used.
+- The revised chemical name shall be included in the IUPAC name field. - The revised structural and molecular information shall be reported in the appropriate IUCLID fields in Section 1.1. - Details of the grades (composition(s) of specific stoichiometry, its phase and form where relevant) of the UVCB substance shall be included in the Description field in IUCLID Section 1.1, respectively together with the description of the manufacturing process used.
 The composition of each grade shall be reported seperately in section 1.2. and sufficient analytical data for the grade shall be included in section 1.4.
-If the registrants intends to cover nanoforms with this registration as specified by EU recommendation for nanomaterials5, the respective particle sizes covered by this registration should also be reported in Section 4.5 of IUCLID (i.e. in the form of particle size distribution). - The relevant appropriate CAS entry shall be included in the "CAS information" field, if available.
-The current CAS entry shall be reported under the "Related CAS information" header in IUCLID Section 1.1 For technical reasons the Registrant is requested at this stage, not to remove or revise the EC entry in the updated dossier.
-As this registration is linked to this EC entry in REACH-IT, the IT system will not accept the updated dossier as an update when the EC entry has changed.
-The Registrant is requested to include the following in the "Remarks field" of the reference substance: "This EC entry is not appropriate to identify the registered substance.
-This identifier cannot be modified in the present registration at this stage for technical reasons".
+If the registrant intends to cover nanoforms with this registration, the respective particle sizes covered by this registration should also be reported in Section 4.5 of the joint IUCLID dossier (i.e. in the form of particle size distribution). - The relevant appropriate CAS entry shall be included in the "CAS information" field, if available.
+The current CAS number (1343-88-0) and corresponding CAS name shall be reported under the "Related CAS information" header in IUCLID Section 1.1.
+For technical reasons the Registrant is requested at this stage, not to remove or revise the EC entry in the updated dossier.
+As this registration is linked to this EC entry in REACH-IT, the IT system will not accept the updated dossier as an update when the